Join Us

 Why are bearings critical for induction motors?

-Bearings support the rotor and reduce friction during its rotation.
-Their quality directly impacts motor efficiency and lifespan.
-Regular maintenance and lubrication are essential to prevent wear and tear that could lead to failure.
+Bearings are vital as they support the rotor and decrease friction during its operation.
+The quality of bearings has a direct correlation with motor efficiency and life expectancy.
+Regular upkeep, including lubrication, is crucial to avoid wear that could lead to catastrophic failure.

 What are common issues related to motor windings?

-Windings can suffer from insulation breakdown, overheating, or short circuits, leading to reduced efficiency or motor failure.
-Regular thermal imaging and insulation resistance tests can help detect these issues before they escalate.
+Motor windings may face insulation failures, overheating, or short circuiting, all leading to diminished performance or outright motor failure.
+Employing regular thermal imaging and insulation resistance evaluations can help identify these problems early before they become critical.

 How to maintain the induction motor frame?